 Want to know the difference between HP, BHP and PS?
 Read on for our bluffer's guide to horsepower...

 A common motoring question is, ‘what is the difference between horsepower, brake horsepower and metric horsepower?’
-It is not an unreasonable thing to wonder, as car manufacturers do not use a standardised system so punters can easily get swept up in a wave of performance figures which, if you are not careful, leave you thinking a car is more or less powerful than it actually is.
+That is not an unreasonable thing to wonder, as car manufacturers do not use a standardised system, which means punters can easily get swept up in a wave of performance figures which, if you are not careful, leave you thinking a car is more or less powerful than it actually is.